RealOrangeOne/theorangeone.net/content/posts/django-22.md

 ## Use of `sqlparse`

 In previous versions, Django's ORM handled every aspect of constructing SQL queries.
 This added a lot of additional, and arguably unnecessary code to the core of Django.
 Django 2.2 adds a new dependency which takes care of this: `sqlparse`. `sqlparse` is a library to handle AST parsing of SQL, allowing the conversion from SQL text to Python objects, and vice versa.
-This doesn't extract Django's ORM into an external package, just remove a small section of it in favour of a existing library.
+This doesn't extract Django's ORM into an external package, just remove a small section of it in favour of an existing library.

 Using an external library brings with it many benefits.
 There's now less code inside the core Django codebase, meaning there's less for the core developers to manage and tie in to Django's release cycle. **(Wild speculation alert!)** It also _might_ mean it gets faster.
-Society is built on specialisation, therefore hopefully a library designed to do SQL parsing will be faster and more robust than the one originally written for Django, and also takes some of the strain off the Django core team!
+Society is built on specialization, therefore hopefully a library designed to do SQL parsing will be faster and more robust than the one originally written for Django, and also takes some strain off the Django core team!

 ## Watchman